Topic and Purpose

 Quick numbered checklist you can apply right away

-- Use multi-image fusion to combine subject + hair reference; include “preserve facial features” in the prompt.nanobanana2go.pro
+2. Use multi-image fusion to combine subject + hair reference; include “preserve facial features” in the prompt[1](https://nanobanana2go.pro/).

-- Iterate with conversational editing for localized adjustments rather than full re-renders.nanobanana2go.pro
+3. Iterate with conversational editing for localized adjustments rather than full re-renders[2](https://nanobanana2go.pro/#features).

-- If results show facial drift, either refine prompts or switch to a dedicated try-on tool for the final client presentation.perfectcorp.com
+4. If results show facial drift, either refine prompts or switch to a dedicated try-on tool for the final client presentation[0](https://www.perfectcorp.com/business/blog/hair/i-tested-googles-new-nano-banana-for-hairstyles).

 Visual references